ajeetchouksey/blog/_posts/2025-07-24-po-in-ai-age.md

 **Data labeling becomes the new "bug fix."** Poor model performance usually means insufficient training data.
 POs need clear labeling priorities.

 **A/B testing becomes non-negotiable.** You can't ship AI features and hope they work.
 Measure, adjust, repeat.

-### 🏆 What Works for Smart Product Owners
-*Progressive Product Owners are reserving 30% of sprint capacity for model maintenance.
-Teams initially resist, but six months later, they see production issues drop by 85%.
-Sometimes boring planning beats exciting features—a lesson every PO learns.*

-### The Modern Product Owner's Backlog Reality Check
-- [ ] Do Product Owners reserve capacity for model retraining?
-- [ ] Are data labeling tasks visible in the PO's backlog?
-- [ ] Do Product Owners have rollback plans for underperforming AI features?
-- [ ] Is A/B testing built into the PO's AI feature delivery process?

 ## Where I Think This Is All Heading